 Travel Documents

-Trainings and Certificates
+Training and Certificates

 Your pocket does not rest after graduation.
 There are also trainings that you must attend.
 This is a requirement for going on board.
 No certificates, no shipboard experience.
 So how much would this be?
 Let’s see.

-A first time Cadet (Deck or Engine), Messboy, OS or Wiper will have similar training but still largely depends on their company.
+A first-time Cadet (Deck or Engine), Messboy, OS, or Wiper will have similar training but still largely depends on their company.
 Here are the following together with their approximate costs.

-Most Common Entry Level Trainings for Seafarers
+Most Common Entry-Level Training for Seafarers

-So we now have an approximate cost of the training that you will have to apply in order to board a ship.
-But these are the minimum requirements.
-Some agencies require their cadets to have more sets of training like Maritime English, Anti-piracy Course, Basic Training for Oil and Chemical Tankers, Basic Training for Liquified Gas Tankers, Crude Oil Washing, etc. The basic rule is, more training, means more expenses.
+Some agencies require their cadets to have more sets of training like Maritime English, Anti-piracy Course, Basic Training for Oil and Chemical Tankers, Basic Training for Liquified Gas Tankers, Crude Oil Washing, etc. Keep in mind that more training means more expenses.

 Daily Expenses

 Aside from the training costs, you also have to pay for your daily expenses and boarding house if you are away from home.
-Let’s assume that you spend Php300.00 everyday for your boarding house, food, travel snacks and others.
-Instead of 24, let’s assume this to be 30 days to cover up Saturdays, Sundays and holidays.
-That will be another Php9,000.00.
+Let’s assume that you spend Php400.00 every day for your boarding house, food, travel snacks, and others.

 Another thing to consider is finding a company.
 Assuming you don’t have a backer.
-You have to spend months and months applying for a an agency then spend some more time as a utility cadet with or without allowance.
-Let’s say it took you three months to find a company and another six months as a utility cadet.
-Every month, you spend Php9,000.00 which includes boarding house, food, transportation, snacks and whatnot.
-In 9 months, you will spend Php81,000.00.
-Becoming a seaman today is really quite expensive when we add these things up.
+You have to spend months and months applying for an agency and then spend some more time as a utility cadet with or without allowance.

 Apprenticeship is Not Free

 But wait, we almost forgot one thing.
 Most companies require cadets with shipboard experience of at least 6 months to one year.
-Unfortunately, local shipboard apprentice is quite expensive nowadays requiring fees in exchange of a sea service experience on board.
-The price would vary but let’s assign Php15,000.00 as our number.
+Unfortunately, local shipboard apprentice is quite expensive nowadays requiring fees in exchange for a sea service experience on board.

 Summary